UTC Now

 Understanding Time Zones

 The world is divided into 24 primary time zones, each roughly 15 degrees of longitude wide.
 However, political boundaries mean that actual time zone lines are irregular.
 Some regions use half-hour or even quarter-hour offsets (like India at UTC+5:30 or Nepal at UTC+5:45), making manual calculations challenging.
-World Clock
+World Clock – Live Time in Cities Worldwide

 Common Time Zone Conversions